Proper Paint Prep and Cleanup Tips

 Step 4.
 Prime

 When painting your home's interior, you don't have to apply a coat of primer before you paint, but doing so will make the paint adhere and wear better.
 Additionally, priming is advisable if your walls or ceilings are stained or you wish to use light-colored paint over dark walls.
-Apply True Value EasyCare® latex primer with a brush or roller and paint widthwise in 6' sections, using a zigzag pattern of overlapping "W" strokes.
+Apply True Value EasyCare® Ultra Premium primer/sealer with a brush or roller and paint widthwise in 6' sections, using a zigzag pattern of overlapping "W" strokes.
 Move from right to left, then left to right, spreading evenly with vertical strokes.
 Let it dry thoroughly.
 You also can skip priming and save time by painting with True Value EasyCare® Ultra Premium paint and primer in-one.

 - Open the windows to make sure you'll be priming and painting in a well-ventilated area.